|Birth: ||Feb. 14, 1865|

 Jeziorzany is one of several very small villages, and the nearby village of Dziekanowice is where the Catholic church is.

 Jan's father Valentinus Nadolinski was born in Slawno in 1801 and died in Jeziorzany Feb.
 17, 1869.
 (His first wife was Marianna Jarzyna b.
 July 1, 1810 in Waliszewo.
-The two had five children before she died on June 2, 1860 in Jeziorzany.)
+The two had four children before she died on June 2, 1860 in Jeziorzany.)

 Valentinus was a widower when he married Jan's mother, Marcianna Malczewska in 1860 in Slawno, Gniezno, Poland.